suddenlyGiovanni/coding_challenge--hello_fresh/README.md

 - You *MUST* use HTML5, CSS3 and a JS framework or Vanilla JS
 - Your code *MUST* be in english (variable names, comments etc..)
-- You MUST write in ES6 or ES7 (so no TypeScript, CoffeeScript or other superset languages)
+- You *MUST* write in ES6 or ES7 (so no TypeScript, CoffeeScript or other superset languages)
 - You *MAY* comment your code wherever you feel necessary
-- You *SHOULD NOT* use jQuery or Twitter's Bootstrap
+- You *SHOULD NOT* use jQuery, Twitter's Bootstrap or any other CSS framework
 - You *SHOULD* use a CSS preprocessor or postprocessor
 - You *SHOULD* use some kind of server to serve your code, something like [http-server](https://github.com/indexzero/http-server) would do
 - You *MUST* automate all the compilation processes with a task running utility (eg. Gulp) preferred is a self-written solution